 (ARTS 2000/3000 / 3 credits / 45 class hours)

-This course is geared toward students in the visual and performing arts and literature and requires independent studio work in inter-media visual arts, digital photography, dance/ physical theater, or creative writing.
-The objective is to connect students more deeply to artists and projects related to their field of study, through a combination of studio work, site visits, and personal discussions with Czech artists.
+This course is geared toward students in the visual and performing arts and literature and requires independent studio work in inter-media visual arts utilizing digital photography, physical theater, or creative writing.
+The objective is to connect students more deeply to artists and projects related to their field of study through a combination of studio work, critiques, site visits, and personal discussions with Czech artists.
 Creative writing students work under the guidance of a Czech writer.
-Inter-media visual arts and photography students as well as dance students work in a studio setting with established artists and dance instructors.
-Please note that inter-media studio and photography students do not work long hours in a physical studio or darkroom, as may be required for more conventional studio courses at their homeschools, but rather work conceptually, in the field, developing ideas for possible in-depth exploration during the ISP period.
+Inter-media visual arts and photography students as well as theater students work in a studio setting with established artists and theater instructors.
+Please note that inter-media studio students do not work long hours in a physical studio or darkroom, as may be required for more conventional studio courses at their home schools, but rather work conceptually, in the field, developing ideas for possible in-depth exploration during the ISP period.
 Depending on the student’s area of focus, attendance at theater or dance performances, reviewing visual arts exhibitions, or readings in contemporary Czech literature will be required.

 The choice of focus for the course must be requested at the time of application.
-For inter-media arts, photography, and dance studio work, a basic course or background in the area of study is required.
+For inter-media visual arts, and theater studio work, a basic course or background in the area of study is required.
 Students enrolling in creative writing must have completed at least one course in fiction writing or poetry.
-Students are enrolled at the 2000 level or 3000 level with additional course requirements, if the course is in the student's major.
+Students are enrolled at the 2000 level or 3000 level with additional course requirements if the course is in the student’s major.

 Browse this program's Independent Study Projects/Undergraduate Research